shameenakoodan/InterviewPreperation-Shameena/README.md

-# Tools
-    Terminal
-    VsCode
-    MySQL Workbench
-    Postman
-    Trello
-    Github
-    Jenkins
-    VMware Fusion
-# Versioning
-    Github

 # Front End
-#### Html
+# Nology Cloud engineering course
+## HTML
+### <em>What</em>
-    Html stands for HyperText Markup Language.
-It is a language of the World Wide Web.
+- Html stands for HyperText Markup Language.
+- It is a language of the World Wide Web.
-    It is a standard text formatting language which is used to create and display pages on the Web.
-It can turn text in to images, tables and links
+- It is a standard text formatting language which is used to create and display pages on the Web.
+- It can turn text in to images, tables and links
+### How
+- Used HTML to built pages for projects as part of the training.
+- Used HTML tags to built front end of react applications.
+### Benefits
+    Widely used Markup Language used to built the structure of the website It is supported in easy to learn and it easily integrates with other programming languages

 #### CSS

     Javascript